 Patients should also compare LASIK price quotes to avoid hidden fees or “starting at” prices.
 The chance of you actually paying $299 for LASIK surgery is very slim, because the price increases if you have a higher prescription, astigmatism, opt-in for post-operative care plans or enhancement plans, etc.

 Now that you understand the varying pricing models for LASIK surgery, it is important that you do some research to determine what the cost of your surgery will be.
 When you begin evaluating LASIK eye surgery cost, it is important to make sure you find a practice that understands your unique situation, your vision, lifestyle and your finances, and a surgeon that you trust with your eyes.
-You will know the practice is taking all of your vision and health concerns into consideration if you have a consultation with the actual surgeon (not an optometrist or a technician) who will be performing your LASIK surgery.
+The last point is especially important - that way, you can take comfort in knowing that the practice is taking all of your vision and health concerns into consideration, and your consultation will take place with the doctor that is performing your procedure .

 Patients should research different practices and have this comprehensive LASIK consultation with at least two LASIK surgeons before selecting the right fit.
 Determining the cost of LASIK can be challenging, as it varies based on the practice, their technology and expertise.
 Some practices will require you to come in for the consultation in order to calculate your cost of LASIK as it is based on your prescriptions, if you have astigmatism, and sometimes what type of technology is used.
 Other practices have a flat pricing structure, so you can get a straightforward answer over the phone.